 Astronomy & Space

 AUI plays a fundamental role in the development of the nation’s leading radio astronomy assets.
-AUI has faithfully stewarded the National Radio Astronomy Observatory (NRAO) and Green Bank Observatory (GBO) since their inception in 1956.
-AUI has built, managed, and operated state of the art radio astronomy facilities for the National Science Foundation (NSF) including the 100-meter Green Bank Telescope (and the world’s most productive radio interferometers), the Very Large Array (VLA) in New Mexico, and served as a founding partner in the international collaboration that built the Atacama Large Millimeter/submillimeter Array (ALMA) in Chile.
+AUI has faithfully stewarded the U.S. National Science Foundation’s National Radio Astronomy Observatory (NRAO) and Green Bank Observatory (GBO) since their inception in 1956.
+AUI has built, managed and operated state-of-the-art radio astronomy facilities for the National Science Foundation (NSF), including the 100-meter Green Bank Telescope (and the world’s most productive radio interferometers), the Very Large Array (VLA) in New Mexico, and served as a founding partner in the international collaboration that built the Atacama Large Millimeter/submillimeter Array (ALMA) in Chile.
 These facilities are utilized to explore the invisible universe and peer through time and space.
 The international research community competes for time to access these facilities, to seek the answers to fundamental questions about our Universe.
 In addition to providing this critical science infrastructure, we train the next generation of scientists and engineers, and increase awareness and understanding of our research amongst students of all ages, and the general public.

 Facilities